jorgehortelano/beholder/README.md

 	password=c5NWTzOrsgCRQr77Yhwafdj+Tgg=

-You need to add now `allowed_users` and `alias` parameters. allowed_users parameters define which phone numbers can send commands to the server. alias parameter is the name of the device that will be shown in the whatsapp messages.
+You need to add now `allowed_users` and `alias` parameters.
+`allowed_users` parameter define which phone numbers can send commands to the server.
+`alias` parameter is the name of the device that will be shown in the whatsapp messages.
+`pir_pin` parameter is the pin number (BCM mode)[https://pinout.xyz/] of the raspberry where the signal wire of the Infrared motion sensor is attached.
+`sound_pin` parameter is the pin number (BCM mode)[https://pinout.xyz/] of the raspberry where the signal wire of the sound sensor is attached.

 	allowed_users = ['39111222333@s.whatsapp.net']
 	alias = TheEye
+	pir_pin = 4
+	sound_pin = 17

 ## Execution